ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

 Consider the family of equations (1) for whichlaw andhave given values.
 Let us propose to determine the maximum of.

-Ifwe obviously have max.and this maximum is reached by any equation for whichis also a triple minus root.
+Andwe obviously have max.and this maximum is reached by any equation for whichis a root of at least three.

 We have the system